-During virtual colonoscopy, an imaging technique known as computerized tomography (CT) is used to produce hundreds of cross-sectional images of the abdominal organs.
+During virtual colonoscopy, a CT scan produces hundreds of cross-sectional images of your abdominal organs.
 The images are combined and digitally manipulated to provide a detailed view of the inside of the colon and rectum.

 Virtual colonoscopy is an alternative to colonoscopy, but the new test doesn't mean you'll never have another colonoscopy.
 If virtual colonoscopy shows abnormalities in your colon, your doctor will typically recommend colonoscopy to learn more.